 In short, trust your gut if you suspect something is wrong.
 Obtain a second opinion and reach out to a medical malpractice lawyer for help with analyzing your case.

 Prioritize the medical care you need.
 In many cases, medical malpractice can significantly change your medical needs.
 If you discover a misdiagnosis, for example, you may need to change your treatment protocol immediately to maximize your chance at recovery.
-If you discover that you suffered a “never” event, meaning some kind of major mistake such as surgery on the wrong body part, you may need immediate medical care to correct the mistake.
+If you discover that you suffered a “never” event, meaning some major mistake such as surgery on the wrong body part, you may need immediate medical care to correct the mistake.

 Get in touch with a medical malpractice attorney as soon as possible.
 When you suspect medical malpractice, you should speak with an attorney immediately to help guide your next steps.
 Should you go back to the provider who committed an act of malpractice against you?
 How should you go about seeking medical care for the injuries you sustained or for your changing diagnosis?
 What compensation do you deserve for the injuries you sustained due to medical malpractice?
 The more information you have about your rights, the better decisions you can make about your right to pursue compensation moving forward.

 Keep track of all records associated with your medical care.
 Your records can prove vital to establishing how medical malpractice occurred and what compensation you may deserve due to the injuries you sustained.
-While your care provider may have copies of your records and provide them to you as needed, you may find that keeping copies of your medical records and having them on hand when needed can streamline the process of moving forward with a medical malpractice claim.
+While your care provider may have copies of your records and provide them to you as needed, keeping copies of your medical records and having them on hand when needed can streamline the process of moving forward with a medical malpractice claim.

-Does it Matter if I Have a Pre-existing Injury?
+Does It Matter If I Have a Pre-existing Injury?

-What is the Average Medical Malpractice Settlement?
+What Is the Average Medical Malpractice Settlement?

 There is no “average” settlement.
 Each case is unique, so you will need to analyze the factors that go into determining how much compensation you can receive.
 For example, you and your medical malpractice lawyer will need to look at the following: